jpgoldberg/python-hostname/README.md

-# `is_hostname()` for python
+# Validating hostnames

+The Hostname package provides an `is_hostnbame(str: candidate)` function, which performs syntactic validation of candidate hostname

-Much to my surprise, or perhaps simply failure to search properly, there is no RFC compliant python tool for that syntactically validates hostnames.
+Much to my surprise, or perhaps simply failure to search properly, there is no RFC compliant python tool that syntactically validates hostnames.
 Note that not all valid domain names are valid hostnames.

 To validated domain names, I recommend [dnspython],